jjn1056/Example-PlackStreamingAndNonblocking/README.md

 of the response.
 This is a good first step and a useful technique, but it is not yet enough to achieve a full non blocking response.

-The key to the non blocking example (C<scripts/long_job_anyevent.psgi>) is to notice that when calling the C<$responder> coderef, we are passing only part of the response, the HTTP status codes and the HTTP Header meta data pairs.
-When C<$responder is called like this, you get a C<$writer> object that you can use to send the HTTP body response.
-You do so by calling the ->write method on it.
+The key to the non blocking example (`scripts/long_job_anyevent.psgi`) is to notice that when calling the `$responder` coderef, we are passing only part of the response, the HTTP status codes and the HTTP Header meta data pairs.
+When `$responder is called like this, you get a `$writer` object that you can use to send the HTTP body response.
+You do so by calling the -`write method on it.
 You can repeatedly call ->write until you are finished, at which point you need to signal the server that you are done by calling ->close.
 So Here's a sort of ultimate version of the trivial application using the delayed response and the streaming interface together.
-Lets look at it and then see what it looks like when we run it under a server that supports the non blocking interface (like C<Twiggy>).
+Lets look at it and then see what it looks like when we run it under a server that supports the non blocking interface (like `Twiggy`).

     use strictures;